The Johnson

 The second alternative requires the right kind of tool, one that will do the necessary damage to the pads as it

 knocks them down.
-That tool is the “Kactus Kicker”.
+That tool is the “Kill Your Cactus System”.

 Shredding and mowing do not do enough damage to the pads.
 These are nothing but clean cuts